Nicolas Berggruen

 Nicolas Berggruen (/ˈbɜrgruːn, bɜrˈgruːən/; born 10 August 1961) is a US-based billionaire investor and philanthropist.
-Born in Paris, France, he is a dual American and German citizen.
+Born in Paris, France, he is a dual German and American citizen.
 He is the founder and president of Berggruen Holdings, a private investment company and the co-founder and chairman of the Berggruen Institute, a non-profit, non-partisan think tank that works to address global governance issues.
 In 2014, through the Institute, Berggruen launched Noema Magazine, formerly the WorldPost, a digital and print publication dedicated to exploring global issues.

 Early life and education

 Nicolas Berggruen was born in Paris, France.
 He is the son of art collector and dealer Heinz Berggruen and actress Bettina Moissi.
-His father was of German-Jewish descent, and his mother, a Catholic of German and Albanian descent.
+His father comes from a German Jewish family, and his mother was a Catholic Albanian and German, the daughter of actors Aleksandër Moisiu and Herta Hambach.
 Heinz Berggruen was considered one of the world's greatest art collectors, having donated and sold works by Picasso, Klee, and Matisse to the Berggruen Museum in Berlin, the Metropolitan Museum of Art in New York City, and the National Gallery in London.
 His mother played the female lead in the 1948 German Holocaust film Long Is the Road.
 Although born in France, Berggruen's first language is German.
 He is also fluent in English and French.
 Berggruen has two older half-siblings from his father's first marriage: John, an art dealer, and Helen, an artist.
-Furthermore, he has a full younger brother, Olivier, an art historian and curator.
+He has a full younger brother, Olivier, an art historian and curator.
 Berggruen credits his father for his competitive drive: "What I learned from my father [was] passion and focus...
 He valued quality over quantity".

 Nicolas and Olivier attended elementary school at the École alsacienne in Paris.
-They were raised Catholic, their mother's faith.
+They were raised Catholic.
 Growing up in Paris in the 1970s, Berggruen spent his time reading.
-He was particularly drawn to the work of French philosopher Jean-Paul Sartre and the issues of political governance.
 Berggruen attended high school at Le Rosey in Switzerland.
-He became interested in Marxism and by 15 had written a constitution for a utopian country.
 Berggruen refused to learn English at the time because he thought it was "the language of imperialism."
 Berggruen had a rebellious nature, frequently challenging teachers on intellectual matters and eventually, he was expelled from the school for sedition.
 At 16, Berggruen passed his state exams in Paris before completing a baccalauréat in Paris as a candidat libre.
-In 1978, Nicolas moved to London, where he became fluent in English and trained under property developer and philanthropist Lord Max Rayne at London Merchant Securities, known today as LMS Capital Plc.
+In 1978, Nicolas moved to London, where he became fluent in English and was trained by Max Rayne at London Merchant Securities.

-In 1979, 17-year old Berggruen moved to New York to attend New York University, where he obtained a bachelor's degree in Finance and International Business in 1981.
+At age 17, Berggruen moved to New York to attend New York University, where he obtained a bachelor's degree in Finance and International Business in 1981.

 Investment career

 Early business experience

-After obtaining his degree, Berggruen moved to Philadelphia to work for the real estate arm of Bass Brothers Enterprises, led by the investor Sid Bass.
-Between 1983 and 1987, Berggruen was a Principal at Jacobson and Co.
+After obtaining his degree, Berggruen moved to Philadelphia to work under Sid Bass for the real estate arm of Bass Brothers Enterprises.
+Between 1983 and 1987, Berggruen was a Principal at Jacobson and Co., a leveraged buyout company.